by Adelina Cuberyan Von Fürstenberg

-Nicola Guerraz works go beyond the premonition on everyday life, to set an ironic sentimental synthesis.
-He is neither a philosopher, nor a psychologist, or a literature professor.
+Nicola Guerraz works set an ironic sentimental synthesis, as well as presenting a prescience of everyday behaviour.
+He is neither a philosopher, nor a psychologist, nor a literature professor.
 Guerraz was born as a “man of letters”*, but he lives today as a “man of art”, for and with his art.
-He is able to make a hit, to catch any audience’s look that while facing his works can go beyond the mere aesthetical evaluation.
+He is able to make a hit, to catch any audience’s look – an audience that, when faced with his works, can go beyond a mere aesthetic evaluation.

-The flaming quartz-acrylic red is bright, and it goes over the matter resilience to solve a mental rebus, and eventually he overturns some contents of lives spent in dangerous mediocrity: Nothing can be defined forever, anything can change.
+The flaming quartz-acrylic red is bright and triumphs over the resilience of matter, to solve a mental rebus and to overturn some content of lives spent in dangerous mediocrity: Nothing can be defined forever, anything can change.
 This is what leads Guerraz’s will to stress why verba volant.
 As the graffiti scratched forever, black on white, white on white, red on acid green, colour after colour, matter after matter, the letters painted on canvas or other material form essential sentences, which otherwise would become deafening.

 That’s why Guerraz has a predilection for a classic, but still modern lexicon, as for the Latin, extremely topical in his painting “Sine solem sileo”, or the aulic “Fate is strong, but love is stronger” which could be referred to the Shakespearian’s Hamlet passionate agony in “To be or not to be, that is the question”.
 English, Latin, French quotes used by Guerraz according to his personal criterion, and always imbued with a fair, but never dull, irony are playfully opposed to the pure intellectual context as the pages of a volume, where he tells about himself by drawing from the language heritage of the past two thousand years.

-The artist’s thinking goes between metaphor and experience, impressing on all his works that sense of temporariness and fugacity, as opposed to his instinctive capacity to attract upon him that necessary and uncompromising tension and energy, which represent the irrepressible vital lymph of all his entire production.
-His scope is to bring into play one’s person perception capacity, stressing the personal difference, in nucae, between the objectivity and subjectivity, the inner and outer life, the game and reality.
-It’s a common, open, and lively reflection where it is also possible to come through the barrier between art and life.
+The artist’s thinking moves between metaphor and experience, impressing on all his works that sense of temporariness and fugacity, as opposed to his instinctive capacity to attract that necessary and uncompromising tension and energy, which represent the irrepressible vital lymph of his entire production.
+His scope is to bring into play one’s personal perception capacity, stressing the differences, in nuce, between objectivity and subjectivity, inner and outer life, game and reality.
+It’s a common, open, and lively reflection which also manages to break through the barrier between art and life.

-He deeply loves nature, and through his art he tries to be part of the habitat where the nature gets pleasure and grows in all her spontaneous beauty.
-The artist realizes very coloured paintings on vulcanized rubber, he organizes abstract paths as a sort of inner labyrinth, a ” day-by-day memo” where get lost, only for the pleasure to find ourselves again.
-Guerraz works on iron, steel, copper and he realizes other “three-dimensional labyrinths”, where the artist appends his verbal brand, as synthetic identification mark, which reaffirms the origin of his work.
+He deeply loves nature, and through his art he tries to be part of the habitat where nature gives pleasure and grows in all her spontaneous beauty.
+The artist realises very coloured paintings on vulcanized rubber, he organizes abstract paths as a sort of inner labyrinth, a ” day-by-day memo” in which we can get lost, only for the pleasure to find ourselves again.
+Guerraz works on iron, steel, copper and he realizes other “three-dimensional labyrinths” to which the artist applies his verbal brand, as a synthetic identification mark, to reaffirm the origin of his work.

-All Guerraz’s artwork can be traced back through a pure chromatic evaluation through time: The red period, the yellow period, the (acid) green period, as well as the silver and golden rolled sections.
-As for the colours, Guerraz has a predilection for some recurrent topics: First of all the chilli pepper, represented in any possible shape, chromatic shade or pose, just like telling about human beings.
+All Guerraz’s artwork can be traced back through a pure chromatic evaluation through time: The red period, the yellow period, the (acid) green period, as well as the silver and golden sections.
+As for the colours, Guerraz has a predilection for some recurrent topics: First of all there is the chili pepper, represented in many possible shapes, chromatic shades or poses, as if he were describing human beings.

-The chilly pepper, spicy per excellence, represents for Guerraz the symbol of energy and sensuality, as well as a way to show the capacity of his art to stimulate imagination through irony, deformation, exaggeration, and the repetition of the same topic.
-But, in his production we can also find more introspective topics, like the sculptural representations of two staircases supporting each others without fusing together, just like some love sentences, coming together through a single stream of passion, represented by pure matter of colour, energetically moulded by the artist and climbing on a double path to fuse on the top.
+The chili pepper, spicy hot par excellence, represents for Guerraz the symbol of energy and sensuality, as well as a way to show the capacity of his art to stimulate imagination through irony, deformation, exaggeration, and the repetition of the same topic.
+But in his production we can also find more introspective topics, like the sculptural representations of two staircases supporting each other without fusing together, just like some love sentences, coming together through a single stream of passion, represented by pure matter of colour, energetically molded by the artist and climbing on a double path to fuse on the top.

-Guerraz defines his art as “baroque but essential at one time, where the more is always the less”.
-All his artworks seduces for its variety, and richness in inventions, from the informal “Cells in Love” consisting in two bright red canvases, swarming with burning bubbles to represent an erupting volcano.
-The Volcano is one of the most loved artist’s topics, as it represents the natural element able to destroy the matter and make it revive in other shapes.
+Guerraz defines his art as “baroque but essential at one time, where more is always less”.
+All his art works seduce with their variety and richness in inventions, from the informal “Cells in Love” consisting of two bright red canvases, swarming with burning bubbles to represent an erupting volcano.
+The Volcano is one of the most loved topics for the artist, as it represents the natural phenomenon able to destroy matter and make it revive in other shapes.

-Guerraz sign is nothing more than a fil rouge of an intermitted current; he shows how the pictorial matter, as a pure means, can also become a lively and organic matter as the artist work with it.
-Geometric supports where “Underwater Poetry” sentences animate themselves, in an unreadable, but touchable total “Mental Braille” to celebrate the bicentenary of the alphabet, a direct homage to the geniality of Professor Braille.
+Guerraz main mark is nothing more than a fil rouge of an intermittent current; he shows how the pictorial matter, as a pure means, can also become a lively and organic matter as the artist works with it.
+Geometric supports where “Underwater Poetry” sentences animate themselves, in an unreadable, but touchable total “Mental Braille” to celebrate the bicentenary of the alphabet, a direct hommage to the genius of Professor Braille.

-As Guerraz says “even a black hole can be white!”, and even if he has always denied any commitment to the social critic or the accusation power of the images, he apparently picks his topics on a random basis and submits them to an ideal transformation, by depriving them of any qualitative connotation or definition, and by making them more influential than they were first assumed in his mind.
+As Guerraz says “even a black hole can be white!”, and even if he has always denied any commitment to the social critique or accusational power of the images, he apparently picks his topics on a random basis and submits them to an ideal transformation, and by depriving them of any qualitative connotation or definition, results in making them more influential than they were first assumed in his mind.

-We could say that the topics appear to annul themselves in their playful repetition, from which Guerraz, by means of the irony, can extract and tell their intimate reality: Therefore the images do not refer only to what they portray, but they are determinant in their own essence.
-All his production can be traced back to a fil rouge: The optimism of the true feelings, where everything is part of an extremely functional system, where the game is the unique, real protagonist, a capable solver compared to the common, collective attitudes.
+We could say that the topics appear to annul themselves in their playful repetition, from which Guerraz, by means of the irony, can extract and show their intimate reality: therefore the images do not refer only to what they portray, but they are determinant of their own essence.
+All his production can be traced back to a fil rouge: the optimism of true feelings, where everything is part of an extremely functional system, where the game is the unique, real protagonist, a capable solver compared to the common, collective attitudes.

-Guerraz unconsciously builds a myth based on his thought: He seems on the verge of saying something definitive, but he steps back like the matter on which he moulds his own thoughts, which happens to be never enough.
-He is ironic, sometimes he seeks refuge in the fetishism of some symbolic topics, faking shallowness and inability to express a critical judgement on what he represents.
-In fact, he is a very sensitive artist, alike a poet, he exhibits his artwork to his audience, but he is very jealous of his creative moments, when the artwork was born like the spurting lava of his volcanoes: He fears that his memory can be confused with posterity impressions, as well as with the critics’ words.
+Guerraz unconsciously builds a myth based on his thoughts: he seems on the verge of saying something definitive, but then he steps back, like the materials on which he molds his own thoughts, which happens to be never enough.
+He is ironic, sometimes he seeks refuge in the fetishism of symbolic topics, faking shallowness and inability to express a critical judgment on what he represents.
+In fact, he is a very sensitive artist, muc like a poet, he exhibits his artwork to his audience, but he is very jealous of the creative moments in which the art work was born like the spurting lava of his volcanoes: he fears that his memory can be confused with posterity impressions, as well as with the critics’ words.

-Accordingly Guerraz, with the simplicity of an artist, literate craftsman, undersigns a passionate promise to fix in his artwork all the temporariness, the uncertain, and contingency which consumes his own life.
-Guerraz doesn’t intend teaching or seeking for maxims that help to regulate his own or other men existence.
-And while “Everything is in the flux” around us, he just thinks how to pick up microscopic instants of lives in movement; but thinking over it, it’s too early, to deal also with their consequences.
+Therefore Guerraz, with the simplicity of an artist and literate craftsman, endorses a passionate promise to fix in his artwork all the temporariness, uncertainty and contingency which consumes his own life.
+Guerraz doesn’t intend teaching or seeking for maxims that help to regulate his own or other people’s existence.
+And while “Everything is in flux” around us, he just thinks about how to pick up microscopic instants of lives in movement; but at a stage when it’s too early to also think about dealing with their possible consequences.